arexbold/SubparKaizoIronMON/README.md

 ## Why I made this ruleset:

 > **I thought the biggest problem with Super Kaizo IronMON was that nobody was getting on runs because of the early game.
 It was taking on average 1500 resets for runners to get to the Safari Zone pivot which I felt was such a waste for such a cool concept of a challenge.
 Regular Kaizo Ironmon is already ridiculous as is.
 I'm not looking to play the same slot machine with worse odds.
-In my opinion, this update does not make Super Kaizo easier (because difficulty is subjective in this challenge) but makes it more interesting to run while fixing the early game.
-Most of the challenge's rules are untouched but definitely look out for the additions/changes.
+In my opinion, this update does not make Super Kaizo easier (because difficulty is subjective in this challenge) but makes it more interesting to run while fixing the early game.**
+> **Most of the challenge's rules are untouched but definitely look out for the additions/changes.
 Obviously this is not an official ruleset since I edited an already unofficial one but please feel free to use it! - Arex**

 ## General Rules for All Games

 0. ALL PREVIOUS [Standard, Ultimate, and Kaizo rules](https://gist.github.com/valiant-code/adb18d248fa0fae7da6b639e2ee8f9c1) apply (unless overridden by any rules below)!
-1. Every Trainer has **SMART AI**, this requires a [ROM patch](#smart-ai-rom-patches) ~~2.
-Every Trainer has Sensible held items (For Gen 3 games: include Consumable only)~~ **2.
-Every Trainer from lvl 35 and up have Sensible held items which include berries AND stat/type-enhancing held-items.** (**SUPBAR CHANGE**)
+1. Every Trainer has **SMART AI**, this requires a [ROM patch](#smart-ai-rom-patches)
+> ~~2.
+Every Trainer has Sensible held items (For Gen 3 games: include Consumable only)~~
+2. **Every Trainer from lvl 35 and up have Sensible held items which include berries AND stat/type-enhancing held-items.** (**SUPBAR CHANGE**)
    - This requires a patched randomizer jar file made by Xenflux: (link pending)
 3. Every Gym Leader now has 6 Pokemon
 4. **SUBPAR ADDITION:** Starter TMs and Held-Items